You are welcome to the official webpage of the “Talking Agribusiness in Liberia” Project.

 Talking Agribusiness in Liberia will conduct six (6) communications events based on selected topics aimed at creating awareness of opportunities for agribusiness in Liberia, the sub-region, and Africa.
-The Talking Agribusiness in Liberia Project will involve stakeholders from the private sector, public sector, and the communities or citizenry.
-Specifically, stakeholders from the private sector, including farmer cooperatives, input service providers, processors, market actors, and civil society organizations supporting agricultural value chains.
-At the public level, the focus will be on the Government of Liberia (GoL) entities dealing with food systems and agri-business/business/trade/markets.
-At the high level, the focus will be on the Ministry of Agriculture (MOA), the Ministry of Commerce and Industry (MOCI), the Ministry of Finance and Development Planning (MOFDP), as well as other related public entities.
-At the level of communities or citizenry, the Talking Agribusiness in Liberia will focus on young people who are potential actors in the food system and agri-businesses.
+The Talking Agribusiness in Liberia Project will involve stakeholders from the private sector, public sector, and communities.
+Specifically, stakeholders from the private sector, including farmer cooperatives, input service providers, processors, market actors, and civil society organizations supporting agricultural value chains will be involved.
+The project will also target the Government of Liberia (GoL) entities dealing with food systems and agri-business/business/trade/markets- the Ministry of Agriculture (MOA), the Ministry of Commerce and Industry (MOCI), the Ministry of Finance and Development Planning (MOFDP), as well as other related public entities.
+Additionally, the Talking Agribusiness in Liberia will focus on young people who are potential actors in the food system and agri-businesses.

 The Talking Agribusiness in Liberia Project, through organized communications events, will address key topics in the food systems sector of Liberia.